Riddimental/Frangi-GUI/README.md

    ![SCALR](screenshots/Nscalr.png)

-8. **Apply Frangi Filter**: Click the **Apply Frangi** button to initiate the segmentation process, utilizing all the previously configured tools for a clean and accurate segmentation.
+8. **Apply Frangi Filter**: Click the **Apply Frangi** button to initiate the segmentation process, utilising all the previously configured tools for a clean and accurate segmentation.

    ![Processing](gifs/full%20pvs%20segmentation.gif)